Effective Exam Techniques and Top Revision Tips

 E for explain – have you explained what you are doing at all stages?
 You can get marks even when your answer is incorrect

-If you are reading this paper after receiving disappointing exam grades and wish to consider retaking GCSEs or A Levels then talk to one of our consultants and we can introduce you to either personal tutors or sixth form colleges who can give you more support at your next attempt or guide you onto alternative subjects.
+If you are reading this paper after receiving disappointing exam grades and wish to consider retaking GCSEs or A Levels then talk to one of our consultants and we can introduce you to either personal tutors or private sixth form colleges who can give you more support at your next attempt or guide you onto alternative subjects.